tc3t/dfglib/misc/example_of_undefined_behaviour_trivial_pair.md

 ## Observation

-Using code of commit [3f86237](https://github.com/tc3t/dfglib/commit/3f86237e4e0b9bb21a9eed4d294660b859b37ace) that passed all unit tests in VC2010-2017, MinGW 4.8, GCC 5.4 and Clang debug build, in Clang optimized build one TrivialPair test failed.
-The test in question was:
+Using code of commit [3f86237](https://github.com/tc3t/dfglib/commit/3f86237e4e0b9bb21a9eed4d294660b859b37ace) where TrivialPair tests passed in VC2010-2017 (both debug and release), MinGW 4.8, GCC 5.4 and Clang debug build, in Clang optimized build one part of the test failed:

 ```
 auto t0 = T0();